Table of contents

 Marketing automation and email marketing

-A solid ecommerce solution will include email marketing capabilities.
+A solid ecommerce platform will include email marketing capabilities.
 The tool should offer automated process management and reporting to reduce the level of human input needed for repetitive tasks, as well as include opt-in and opt-out features.
 It will also enable retailers to easily inform opted-in customers about new offers or information about products or services that might be of interest to them based on their previous experiences with your brand.

 More advanced solutions will work with the personalization features of the ecommerce platform to ensure that communications are tailored to specific customer needs and preferences, including purchasing history.